Plumbing for Kitchen Remodel: Costs, Layout & What You Need to Know

 Pincher's Pro Tip

-Schedule your plumber early — licensed plumbers in most markets are booked 2–4 weeks out.
+Schedule your plumber early.
+Licensed plumbers in most markets are booked 2 to 4 weeks out in 2026, and rates have climbed 8% to 10% over 2025 due to skilled trade shortages.
 Delays in rough-in plumbing hold up every other trade behind it.
 Secure your plumber before demolition begins.

 Find Trusted & Licensed Plumbers in Ohio